httpwg/wg-materials/ietf99/minutes.md

 ### State Management Bis (Mike West)

+MW: Ready to submit a new draft that inlines some of the extensions.

 MT: Point of that draft (draft-thomson-http-omnomnom) is principles by which you'd set policy.
 What Chrome does is a subset and could change over time.
 Need to allow for changes in the environment.
 A framework for UAs to set policy.
 Happy to talk about what these policies might look like

 MNOT: Is this good, or do you want more definitive.